UNC Chapel Hill shooting victim identified as associate professor Zijie Yan

 Yan joined UNC in 2019.
 Before that, he was an assistant professor at Clarkson University in New York following a postdoctoral training at the University of Chicago.

-Mr Qi and Yan co-authored several research papers, the latter having been published just last month.
+Mr Qi and Yan co-authored several research papers focusing on nanoscience technology.
 But on tweets from an account believed to belong to Mr Qi, the alleged shooter complained about “bullies and his “PI” – referring to his unnamed head of lab – being unable to handle “these girls and tattletales”.

 “Just have a talk with my PI and get his promise.
-He should have more experience to handle with these girls and tattletales,” he wrote.
+He should have more experience to handle with these girls and tattletales,” he wrote in August 2022.

 Two months later in October, he referred to his PI again: “Both the group of people to say I am lazy and that to prove me working hard instead of telling me that are trying to consume my privacy.
 I judge their motivation is only to tell my PI then control me by taletelling.”